This post was first published on Jan 23, 2015 and we updated it with the latest information and screenshots of Twitter analytics.

 Another valuable Followerwonk feature is the bio word cloud for Twitter followers and a Twitter location cloud.
 Looks for trends in your Twitter audience.
 Some may surprise you.

 You can also dig into your follower list and order them in a number of ways.
 I tried organizing Twitter followers for @ThoughtFlame by influence and had a pleasant surprise.

-I was pleased to learn about some of followers at ThoughtFlame I was not aware of.
-Some fairly heavy hitters are following that account.
+I was pleased to learn about some influential followers of ThoughtFlame I was not aware of.

 Another feature I like to use is Compare Users.
 Here is a chart comparing @ThoughtFlame to a similar account.